An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Kidney (renal) damage, which in rare cases can be permanent

-Some side effects can sometimes be treated or prevented with drugs or non-drug therapies.
+Some side effects can sometimes be treated or prevented with other drugs or non-drug therapies.
 For example, yoga and acupuncture may be helpful for easing fatigue.
+Most patients receive premedication with anti-nausea to minimize that side effect.
 Discuss with your cancer care team strategies to help you cope.

 Cancer support groups can help ease the stress of illness.
 Sharing with others who have common experiences and problems can help you not feel alone.